JuliaThTranNguyen/Cpp_Simple_Games/readme.md

 **Description**: This is a simple casino game that allows the player to play as a guest.
 The program will take the first deposit and wait for the player to increase their bet or not.
 The program ends when you lose all your money.

 **Development**:
-This game has 3 files: "Cards.hpp" & "Player.hpp" & "main.cpp"
+This game has 3 files: "Cards.hpp" & "Player.hpp" & "main.cpp".

 "main.cpp" will inherit from "Cards.hpp" & "Player.hpp"

 "Cards.hpp" is used to create cards

 "Player.hpp" is used to store the player name, initial balance or current balance after each turn.

 "main.cpp" is the main class that includes: Calculating, asking for the player's name, giving the player options to play, giving the final feedback to the player.

 **You can run this casino game with**: